CarterStefan/visit_stafford/README.md

 As well as this, I used my Huawei P20 to test the page on mobile.

-An issue was encountered where the nav bar did not collapse on clicking the item.
-This was fixed with a solution I found on [Stack Overflow](https://stackoverflow.com/a/45818711)

 ## Validating Code

 List of websites used to validate the code: